 The argument and attention ultimately drive Mary away, but without her robe as George’s big feet once again hold it in place.
 Only the nearby hydrangea bush offers her unclothed form refuge.
 Apart from the comedic and embarrassing aspects, Capra’s wonderfully staged scene, which has juxtaposed contrary feelings throughout, delivers its final laughs, and its real import, as a result.
-Fully commiting the audience to George’s fate care of the bittersweet consummation about to materialize.
+Fully committing the audience to George’s fate care of the bittersweet consummation about to materialize.

 We’re all now fully preoccupied, holding our breath for the kiss that never arrives, to the reason George will never leave Bedford Falls as it rounds the corner.
 The anguished appearance by car of Uncle Billy and his brother to rush him back home.
-His father’s stroke and subsequent death Georges’s (and the tale’s) figurative black hole.
+His father’s stroke and subsequent death George’s (and the tale’s) figurative black hole.
 As dad foretold, the only one capable of holding the promise of the Building and Loan, and the town, together.
 The savior and the light, never to escape as a consequence.

 Given back her robe as a last act, George desperately returns headlong to a life of familial obligation, Mary left temporarily by the wayside of it all.
 Whatever joy they’ve shared, now delayed.
 Only later, as she embraces George on their wedding night in their rain-soaked Granville house domicile, will she eventually confess it3.
 But right now, cast to come to terms with what has transpired for the two of them.
 Her wish coming true in unanticipated ways before her eyes, Mary’s left to wonder if she’s responsible as the scene fades to black.